nickshi/myreddit/README.md

 # myreddit

-This is a reddit client used reactntive to develop
+This is a reddit client built with react native